jakoch/phantomjs-installer/README.md

 Now, assuming that the scripts section is set up as required, the PhantomJS binary will be installed into the `/bin` folder and updated alongside the project's Composer dependencies.

+## How to require specific versions of PhantomJS?

+1. The version number of the package specifies the PhantomJS version.
+When you specify `2.1.1`.
+  - Composer fetches the 2.1.1 tag(!) of the installer.
+The installer fetches the 2.1.1 version of PhantomJS.
+2. If you specify `dev-master`, the latest version will be fetched.
+  - Composer fetches the latest version of the installer.
+The installer fetches the latest version of PhantomJS.
+3. You might also specify the PhantomJS version by using a version alias,  e.g. `dev-master as <version>`.
+  - Composer fetches the latest version of the installer.
+The installer fetches `<version>` of PhantomJS!
+4. If you specify an explicit commit reference  with a version alias, e.g. `dev-master#<commit-ref> as <version>`.
+  - Composer fetches a specific git commit of the installer.
+The installer fetches `<version>` of PhantomJS!

 ## How does this work internally?